m47812/hdl_toolbox/doc/user_guide_console.md

 # HDL Toolbox: User Guide Console

-This user guide provides some instruction on how to use the toolbox in console mode.
-It assumes usage in a tipical Linux based shell environment but can generally be used on any system with python installed.
+This user guide provides some instructions on using the toolbox in console mode.
+It assumes usage in a typical Linux-based shell environment but can generally be used on any system with Python installed.

 ## How to run